A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Related Work

-As a result, a more robust state estimation called the generalized state-estimation approach has been introduced \cite{TE-GSE}, \cite{GSE-AC-nonlinear}.
-Originally, \cite{TE-GSE} proposed a DC network-constrained version of GSE (DC-GSE), which runs on an NB model.
-The mechanism of the algorithm is as follows: \begin{enumerate} \item \textit{Modeling of switches}: For any switch $(sw)$ that connects node $i,j$ in the NB model, \cite{TE-GSE} creates a pseudo measurement of zero power flow ($P_{ij}=0$) if it is open, and zero angle difference ($\theta_{ij}=0$) if it is closed.
-Other elements are modeled similarly to the bus-branch model. \item \textit{Estimation}: These pseudo measurements for discrete states, along with the \contmeass{}, are then used to run DC-GSE on the network. \item \textit{Bad-data Detection}: A hypothesis test is performed on the residual of each switch and continuous measurement to check if any data is wrong. \end{enumerate} While the use of a DC model \cite{TE-GSE} provides the desirable properties of linearity and problem convexity, it does not have the expressiveness or fidelity to represent the AC system accurately.
-Therefore, \cite{GSE-AC-nonlinear} extended the DC-GSE \cite{TE-GSE} to AC-network constrained GSE.
+As a result, a more robust state estimation called the generalized state-estimation approach has been introduced \cite{GSE-DC-substation}, \cite{GSE-AC-nonlinear}.
+Originally, \cite{GSE-DC-substation} proposed a DC network-constrained version of GSE (DC-GSE), which runs on an NB model.
+The mechanism of the algorithm is as follows: \begin{enumerate} \item \textit{Modeling of switches}: For any switch $(sw)$ that connects node $i,j$ in the NB model, \cite{GSE-DC-substation} creates a pseudo measurement of zero power flow ($P_{ij}=0$) if it is open, and zero angle difference ($\theta_{ij}=0$) if it is closed.
+Other elements are modeled similarly to the bus-branch model. \item \textit{Estimation}: These pseudo measurements for discrete states, along with the \contmeass{}, are then used to run DC-GSE on the network. \item \textit{Bad-data Detection}: A hypothesis test is performed on the residual of each switch and continuous measurement to check if any data is wrong. \end{enumerate} While the use of a DC model provides the desirable properties of linearity and problem convexity, it does not have the expressiveness or fidelity to represent the AC system accurately.
+Therefore, \cite{GSE-AC-nonlinear} extended the DC-GSE to AC-constrained GSE.
 But it has challenges as well.
 Due to nonlinear branch flow equations, AC-GSE results in a non-convex formulation with significant drawbacks in performance \cite{GSE-AC-nonlinear}.
 A recent work \cite{TESE-GSE-PMUabur} formulated a convex GSE problem with AC constraints under rectangular coordinates.
 However, this method only uses PMU measurements and is not generalizable to measurements ($P_{rtu},Q_{rtu},|V|_{rtu}$) collected by RTUs, which are the prevalent meters in today's grid.
-Therefore, there exists a need for an accurate yet efficient methodology for AC-network constrained GSE.
+Work in \cite{convexTESE-SDP-weng} formulated a robust GSE model with both SCADA RTU and PMU considered in the input data, however, the use of semidefinite programming (SDP) relaxation to convexify the problem results in a lack of scalability and efficiency on large-scale networks.